BraadMartin/simple-graphql-api/readme.md

 ## Description ##

-This plugin is all about designing custom API response objects for the core WordPress resources from both the client and server side.
+This plugin is all about easily designing custom API responses for the core WordPress resources from both the client and server side.

 Normally with the WordPress REST API and REST APIs in general, you are interacting with a complete object representation of a resource.
 You ask for a post at `/wp-json/wp/v2/post/13` and you get back a JSON object representation of that post, with all of the standard fields that you would expect.
 You don't have to specify which fields you get back, you just get back a complete set of fields that represent the current "state" of that resource.